This service is available at two of our locations : Montreal and Gatineau.

 - 10 group sessions of 2,5 hours per week

-The program is available face-to-face or remotely, depending on your needs.
+The program is available in person or remotely, depending on your needs.

-- Better understand the reasons for my actions and their consequences
+- Better understand the reasons for one's actions and their consequences

 - Identify concrete and personalized means of control